A Reunion of Three Brothers and Armed Forces Day, 2021

 Second, from day one, the military serves as an ongoing educational and vetting process, from basic training to occupational schools to units where this knowledge is used and constantly refined.
 Along the way, the military demands certain behaviors – personal responsibility, dependability, camaraderie and always looking out for the welfare of the team.
 These qualities were the theme of endless exhortations from my drill sergeants and every officer I ever met.

 The results of this training certainly benefit America.
-The Pew Research Foundation finds that a majority of Americans look up to those who
+The Pew Research Foundation finds that a majority of Americans look up to those who served

 in the military; service members and vets are seen as more disciplined and patriotic than their non-military peers.
-Other
+Other studies

 reveal that military service is linked with political engagement such as voting and that this connection is strongest for minorities.
-There is also a close relationship between military service and
+There is also a close relationship between military service and volunteering

-and that for veterans, the
+and that for veterans, the transition

 to adulthood, including economic independence from parents, is more stable and orderly for military personnel than for their civilian cohort.

 Of course, the military isn’t for everyone.
-In fact, seven out of ten young men and women today
+In fact, seven out of ten young men and women today are ineligible

 to join the military because of poor health, physical fitness and educational shortcomings and law enforcement and disciplinary records.
 The 30 percent who do qualify?
-They’re not only attractive to military recruiters but particularly now to employers
+They’re not only attractive to military recruiters but particularly now to employers desperate

 for trustworthy, reliable employees.